uchicago-dsi/broadbandequity/README.md

 ---

-#### Neighborhood Data WIP

-This folder contains the neighborhood geojson and/or shapefiles that were not fit for analysis.
-These files were incomplete, inaccurate, or had noise.
-The cities that were not included in the neighborhood-level standard dataframe (and thus need further inspection are):
-+ Albuquerque
-+ Bston
-+ Charlotte
-+ El Paso
-+ Jacksonville
-+ Las Vegas
-+ Memphis
-+ Milwaukee
-+ Nashville
-+ New York City
-+ Philadelphia
-+ San Antonio

----

 #### Neighborhood Data

 This folder contains the neighborhood geojson and/or shapefiles that were used in the analysis.
 The cities included in the analysis are: